-Sewing teacher and designer Lyla Messinger, of LJ Designs in Reno, Nev., uses another favorite sew-through method, which gives the stitched look found in popular ready-to-wear.
-Lyla uses 1-1/4-in.
-Sew-Through elastic from the garment industry that “recovers” after it has been stitched through.
-She recommends cutting the elastic from 2 in. to 7 in. smaller than your waist measurement (4 in. is a good starting point), then attaching it to the garment.
+Sewing teacher and designer Lyla Messinger, of LJ Designs in Reno, Nevada, uses another favorite sew-through method, which gives the stitched look found in popular ready-to-wear.
+Lyla uses 1-1/4-inches.
+Sew-through elastic from the garment industry that “recovers” after it has been stitched through.
+She recommends cutting the elastic from 2 inches to 7 inches smaller than your waist measurement (4 inches is a good starting point), then attaching it to the garment.

 It’s always fun to see what designers are doing to make their garments a cut above average ready- to-wear.
 Even something as simple as an elastic waistband often gets special treatment in their hands.

 Noted Japanese fashion and textile designer Junichi Arai developed a waistband for his loose-fitting gardener-style pants that uses three casings, with the center one left empty.
-As a result, these pants are extremely comfortable because you don’t really notice the 1/4-in.
-Polyester Braid elastic used in the top and bottom rows around your waist.
+As a result, these pants are extremely comfortable because you don’t notice the 1/4-inch polyester braid elastic used in the top and bottom rows around your waist.
 And the empty center casing prevents the complete waistband from rolling over.
 This is a waistband that just relaxes and fits whatever your waist shape is.

-From the design firm Anne Klein II comes a technique that combines 1/2-in.
-Non-roll elastic with a drawstring for a waistband on a pair of pants that’s both comfortable and attractive.
-In this method, a 2-1/4-in. turndown at the waist is divided into two 3/4-in. casings.
+From the design firm Anne Klein II comes a technique that combines 1/2-inch nonroll elastic with a drawstring for a waistband on a pair of pants that’s comfortable and attractive.
+In this method, a 2-1/4-inch turndown at the waist is divided into two 3/4-inch casings.
 The top casing, left empty, forms a lettuce heading.
-The bottom casing is filled in back with elastic that extends 4 in. beyond each side seam and attaches to fabric tubes that serve as drawstrings that tie at the front waist.
+The bottom casing is filled in back with elastic that extends 4 inches beyond each side seam and attaches to fabric tubes that serve as drawstrings that tie at the front waist.

 The most exquisite elastic waistband treatment I’ve ever seen comes from New York designer Andra Gabrielle, who specializes in delicate silk crepe and chiffon lingerie.
-For her pajama bottoms, she stitches delicate silk ribbon over 1/2-in.
-Polyester Braid elastic in the casing, which produces a ruffled effect and keeps the elastic from twisting.
+For her pajama bottoms, she stitches delicate silk ribbon over 1/2-inch polyester braid elastic in the casing, which produces a ruffled effect and keeps the elastic from twisting.
 The construction of this delicate waistband takes lots of practice to perfect even for expert sewers, but the results are stunning.
-You can use various widths of silk ribbon, but the 7mm width is the easiest to work with when first trying this technique.
+You can use various widths of silk ribbon, but the 7-mm width is the easiest to work with when first trying this technique.
 Adjust the width and length of the serpentine stitch on your sewing machine to correspond to the width of the ribbon, and keep the stitching from straying over the ribbon’s edges.

 515 E. Market St.